 Times of significant change are incredibly disruptive, but they can also be fertile ground for embracing new opportunities.
 Many businesses will be looking at how to make their supply chain more sustainable, and realise that conference calls can be as effective and sustainable as a face-to-face meeting.

 However, climate change experts have expressed some fears that “the bounce back” could put green issues on the back-burner, as climate policy is given less priority than the economy.
-Professor Rob Jackson from Stanford University is Chair of the Global Carbon Project has said that “the concern is that companies that are hurting financially will likely delay or cancel climate-friendly projects that require investment up-front.”
+Professor Rob Jackson from Stanford University, Chair of the Global Carbon Project, has said that “the concern is that companies that are hurting financially will likely delay or cancel climate-friendly projects that require investment up-front.”

 A Baby Boom?